OpenDMA/opendma-spec/OpenDMA-Spec.md

 #### §2 Data types

-The simple object model is able to hold values as scalar data or un-typed references to other objects.
-Both may be either single valued or multiple valued.
+The simple object model is able to hold data as scalar values or un-typed references to other objects.
+Both may be either single valued or multiple valued (arrays).

 ##### §2.1 Scalar values